History of swimwear

 Swimmers depicted in the satirical magazine Le Suprême Bon Ton.
 From around 1810 to 1815.

 The history of swimwear traces the changes in the styles of men's and women's swimwear over time and between cultures, and touches on the social, religious and legal attitudes to swimming and swimwear.

 In classical antiquity and in most cultures, swimming was either in the nude or the swimmer would merely strip to their underwear.
 In the Renaissance, swimming was strongly discouraged, and into the 18th century, swimming was regarded as of doubtful morality, and had to be justified on health grounds.
 In the Victorian era swimwear was of a style of outer clothing of the time, which was cumbersome and even dangerous in the water, especially in the case of dress-style swimwear for women.
 Since the early 20th century, swimming came to be regarded as a legitimate leisure activity or pastime and clothing made specifically for swimming has become the norm.
-Since then, swimwear for women has become increasingly more scanty and form-fitting, and the use of high-tech materials has become more common.
+Since then, swimwear has become form-fitting and the use of high-tech materials has become more common.